swetanshipatel/project-documentation/pages/elasticsearch_connector/es_v2_user_guide.md

     expression to log the output of the operation.

 -	Again drag a **Flow Reference** in the main flow and provide flow name of the new sub flow 'update-document'.
-	This sub flow will get a document from an index and will update the document.
+	This sub flow will get a document from an index and will update that document.

-	1. Now drag a **Sub Flow** into the canvas and create a new sub flow named 'update-document'.
+	1. Drag a **Sub Flow** into the canvas and create a new sub flow named 'update-document'.

 	2. In the Mule Palette, search for **Document- Get** operation and drag it into newly created sub flow 'update-document'.